|

 chronographed

-a little slower, at around 2630 FPS, which is still pretty fast, but
+a lot slower, at around 2630 FPS, but

 now my groupings were within an amazing one inch of the calculated